skaboy71/DC-ESS-EchoSign-InfoGatherer/README.md

 * changeWatch.ps1

-  * This is a script that when started goes into an "endless loop and watches the "tmp_agreements" table fo new inserts to process via the "getAgreementInfo" function in the Resource.ps1 file to gather and update the database with all the info available in the "getAgreementInfo" REST call.
+  * This is a script that when started goes into an "endless loop" and watches the "tmp_agreements" table fo new inserts to process via the "getAgreementInfo" function in the Resource.ps1 file to gather and update the database with all the info available in the "[getAgreementInfo](https://secure.echosign.com/public/docs/restapi/v3#!/agreements/_0_1)" REST call.
+When it finds new non-processed records it will process them up tp 200 at a time.

+*

 ###### More DC-Ess/EchoSign Dev related info can be found here:
 https://www.evernote.com/l/AgU23YnN4rtJCJRWir6DebRuzq-sNU-qKbc